definitivtemil/bth_softwareDesign/Assignments/User_stories_and_use_cases/ListOfUserStories.md

 # User stories and use cases

+#### User stories:
 ```
-playerLogin:
+Use story: playerLogin
-As a player, I want my own account so I can access my own previous progress.
+As a player, I want the ability to access my own account so I can access my own previous progress.
 So that I won't have to start over again everytime I play.
 ```
 ```